 They also cause the mucus around your cervix to turn sticky and thick.
 This helps prevent any sperm from entering the uterus and possibly fertilizing an egg if one is accidentally released.

 Birth control pills are the leading form of birth control used by American women ages 15 to 29 years.
-In 2014, it was reported that just over of American women ages 15 to 44 years use a birth control pill.
+In 2014, it was reported that just over

 You have to remember to take the pills every day at the same time of day.
 If remembering a daily birth control pill is too difficult, or you find you’re not able to take it at the same time every day, talk with your doctor about a different type of birth control.

 There are rings, which you insert into your vagina once per month.
 This is a good option for people who want the protection birth control provides without the permanence of an implanted device.

 Implanted devices, like an intrauterine device (IUD), are a good option for women who know they don’t want to try to get pregnant for several years, if at all.